 - Venture Capital is another type of financing for small businesses.
 As usual, such capital can be provided by individual investors, banks, or other investment institutions.

-Slow down and Set up the right expectations
+Slow Down and Set up the Right Expectations

 Don’t hurry.
 And don’t raise your expectations too high.
-The startups can grow not as fast as we might want them to, and this is not a vendors’ fault or failure.
-The more important thing for your startup is to make small, but stable steps.
+The startups cannot grow as fast as we might want them to, and this is not a vendor’s fault or failure.
+The more important thing for your startup is to make small but stable steps.

 Moreover, as you develop gradually, you can react to all the market changes and update your product in accordance with them.